 Counselling and Therapy in Ashford

 This is why it is important for you to feel comfortable and at ease with me, so that you are relaxed and confident to discuss those issues freely and openly without fear of judgment or embarrassment.
-My objective is to enable this and develop a supportive working relationship that empowers you to make positive change in your life whilst addressing the obstacles that may have prevented this.
+My objective is solely to develop a supportive working relationship that empowers you to make positive change in your life whilst addressing the obstacles that may have prevented this.

 If anxiety, worry and stress are a negative intrusion in your everyday life humanistic counselling can be very helpful to you.
 These feelings can lead to low mood and depression and routine tasks begin to feel very hard to deal with.
 It is also possible that you may be experiencing panic attacks, feel extremely tired and are not sleeping well, either too little or too much.
 Anxiety can be overwhelming and feel impossible to be free from.
 This in turn leads to further worry and the cycle continues.
 Your work life may be negatively affected as well as your personal life.
 You may have a feeling of hopelessness and the future feels bleak and unwelcome.
 There seems to be "no light at the end of the tunnel".
 You may feel resigned to continue in this way and that change is impossible.
 Counselling can ease these doubts and negative thoughts and lead to significant improvements to physical and emotional wellbeing.